Child Psychiatry Curriculum

 In the first year, fellows participate in a year-long seminar that introduces Family Therapy theory, assessment, and intervention.
 The seminar consists of didactics and observation of family consultations using a one-way mirror, with a daylong “Family Therapy Retreat” to wrap-up the academic year.
 The focus of this seminar is on acquiring basic knowledge, skills and attitudes in working with family systems.

 In the second year, an advanced elective seminar is offered which provides clinical training in Family Therapy through case consultation and live supervision using a one-way mirror.
-Individual supervision for family therapy cases seen during both years of fellowship is offered by members of the faculty.
+Individual supervision for family therapy cases seen during both years of fellowship is offered by members of the faculty who specialize in family therapy.

-Fellows also participate in inpatient Family Consultations, conducted on both the Child Inpatient Unit and the Adolescent Inpatient Unit, and participate in a Family Therapy Case Conference.
+Fellows also participate in inpatient Family Consultations, conducted on both the Child Inpatient Unit and the Adolescent Inpatient Unit.

 The Program in Psychodynamics is an elective opportunity for fellows in both years across all three Harvard Child Psychiatry Fellowship programs.
 Its goal is to foster the career development of fellows with an interest in psychodynamic psychotherapy, psychodynamic research, and psychoanalysis.
 The core activity is a monthly dinner meeting hosted by program faculty to discuss relevant topics in the context of case presentations.
-The program offers a flexible set of opportunities for enrichment in the Fellowship and two years post Fellowship.
 In collaboration with the Boston Psychoanalytic Society and Institute (BPSI), the Program in Psychodynamics allows fellows to enhance and deepen their psychodynamic interests and to integrate psychodynamic scholarship into the rigorous clinical training provided to all CHA child psychiatry fellows.
 Fellows may choose to pursue an elective with BPSI during their second year.

 Throughout their training, fellows work to provide compassionate, competent psychiatric care to sexual and gender minority children, adolescents, and families.
 Second-year trainees work with a youth struggling with LGBTQ related issues in weekly psychotherapy.
 Trainees receive bi-weekly clinical supervision, teaching, and consultation in supporting care of this patient population.

-Our fellowship program aims to develop leaders in community child and adolescent psychiatry.
+Our fellowship program aims to develop leaders in community child and adolescent psychiatry who are equipped to improve the lives of vulnerable populations.
 To support fellows in this effort, we have created the Health Equity, Improvement, Scholarship, and Leadership (HEISL) curriculum within our program.
 Throughout both years of training, fellows will participate in seminars as well as group and individual projects to learn the knowledge, skills, and behavior required to be leaders in improving the health and care for families in need.
-Through a guiding framework of health equity, fellows will learn about important principles and practices such as: social determinants of health and structural competency, implicit bias, coproduction of healthcare, population mental health, value-based care, health disparities research, quality and performance improvement science, change leadership, and personal narrative and advocacy.
+Through a guiding framework of health equity, fellows will learn about important principles and practices such as: social determinants of health and structural competency, implicit bias in child psychiatry, coproduction of healthcare, population mental health,, health disparities research, quality and performance improvement science, change leadership, and personal narrative and advocacy.
 The HEISL curriculum is structured around a 1.5 year-long group quality/performance improvement project targeting a barrier of health equity for our patients.

 • Clinical Scholarship Opportunities